Do I have to be Catholic to volunteer?

 2. Complete your volunteer application and let us know which position(s) you are interested in.

-6. If you and the Manager decide we have a match, you complete the screening process before beginning your service.
-The elements are a signed waiver of liability, signed confidentiality agreement, and character and reference check.
+*If you and the Manager decide we have a match, you complete the screening process before beginning your service.
+Volunteer screenings include providing a government issued ID, two character and reference checks, a background check, and a volunteer commitment form.
 Other screening may be required if the position tasks involve sustained exposure to and interaction with children, vulnerable adults, or client’s confidential information.
-Examples include: criminal background check, drug screening, TB test, Protecting God’s Children training.
+Examples include: drug screening, TB test, or Protecting God’s Children training.

 I have a group wanting to volunteer.
 What sort of opportunities do you have available?